emlyon/makerstime/Tutorial_01_Eng.md

 ![Alt Text](Gifs/23.gif)

+Congratulation !
-Now you have a functional mechanical part !
+Now you are ready to 3D Print your part !